synominit/docker-devops-tools/README.md

 I use this container to have a quick way to run my terraform plans, ansible playbooks etc. on any platform that has docker installed.

-> **Important Note**: I use this image suited to my specefications and tasks;  The settings and configuration used may not be suitable for your production environments.
+> **Important Note**: I use this image suited to my specifications and tasks;  The settings and configuration used may not be suitable for your production environments.
 Use on production servers/in the wild at your own risk!

 ## Author